 A: A blue card course is one that a student arranges with an individual instructor rather than sits in on a pre-scheduled class with classroom with other students.
 These include readings courses (HIS 727), special topics (HIS 810), internship (HIS 803), and thesis-related courses (HIS 801 and HIS 802).
 In all of these, the enrollment process is the same: 1) Contact the instructor about taking the course.
 2) The instructor fills out a form for the particulars of the class and gives it to the department's secretary.
 Please note that the form must include the student's shocker I.D. number.
 3) The student obtains an enrollment number from the secretary for the course.

-A: By the time you have taken a significant part of your coursework, you should have a sense of the major eras and topics of your selected field(s).
+A: First, thesis track students must pass a foreign language competency exam.
+By the time you have taken a significant part of your coursework, you should have a sense of the major eras and topics of your selected field(s).
 Start paying attention to what your strengths and weaknesses are.
 Filing a plan of study with the graduate advisor is a good time to assess this.
 Another way is to draw up a chart.
 On one axis, list the major eras and time periods of the field you are studying.
 On the other axis, list the topics (political, social, economic, cultural, military).
 See how well you can fill out the chart.
 That will tell you what you need to emphasize in your remaining classes.
 Don't forget to check out the department's reading list for suggestions.

 A: While the specific content and structure vary with the instructor giving the exam, the basic format will cover broad concepts and will involve essays or short answers discussing terms and concepts.
 Students will be expected to know the basic facts and issues of topic discussed and should be prepared to explore the historiographical literature on the topic as well.
 This is more than just a reguritation of facts.
 Students should be able to prove that they know enough about a topic to be conversant in it.
 There is no set length to essays although they should be expected to cover several pages in length.
 Exams are usually hand written in blue books although arrangements for computers may be made depending on the instructor.
 There are no oral exams.